dotnet/project-system/docs/up-to-date-check.md

 - :heavy_check_mark: All input files exist
 - :heavy_check_mark: All input files are older than the earliest output (`_customOutputs` and `_builtOutputs`)
+- :heavy_check_mark: All input files were modified before the last up-to-date check was performed

 ### `CopyUpToDateMarker` and `ResolvedCompilationReference`